 Place Partners is a Sport England funded programme that invests in a behaviour change approach in a place to enable sustainable change and gain valuable learnings that can be shared across the country.

-From July 2018, Salford utilised research and insight to create their initial 12-month plan, starting from April 2019; this can be viewed here.
+From July 2018, Bolton utilised research and insight to create their initial 12-month plan, starting from April 2019; this can be viewed here.

-Full transcript of the episode can be found here.
+Full transcript for the episode can be found here.

 Listen to the full episode here, or search for it on other podcast platforms such as Spotify or Apple.